-Financial market refers to a place where buyers and sellers participates in the trade.
+Financial market refers to a place where buyers and sellers participate in the trade.
 It is platform that facilitates traders to buy and sell financial instruments/securities.

 Helps savers to become investors